Cosmetology A.A.S.

 1. General college admission requirements.

 2. Submission of proper documentation is required by the Spa Therapies and Operations Department and the NC Board of Cosmetic Art Examiners prior to class start.
-Required documentation includes Hepatitis B record, current government-issued photo ID showing date of birth, and social security card (or tax ID card or student visa information).
+Required documentation includes a Hepatitis B record, current government-issued photo ID showing date of birth, and social security card, tax ID card, or Department of Homeland Security ID.

 3. Completion of required Hepatitis B vaccine.
 The first dose is to be completed by the first day of class.
-Second Hepatitis B vaccine is to be completed at least one month after the first dose.
+The second Hepatitis B vaccine is to be completed at least one month after the first dose.
 The third dose must be completed six months after the first.

 4. To earn hours, Cosmetology students must be physically present in the laboratory.
 When leaving a laboratory, students must clock out.